Azure-Samples/media-services-javascript-azure-media-player-timeline-markers-plugin/README.md

 See example.html for how to enable the plugin
 ## Options
-Plugin currently recieves input in the form of an array of times see below:
+Plugin currently receives input in the form of an array of times see below:

     plugins: {